Why Mental Health Should Be Taught in SchoolHannah Hippe

 The balancing act of schoolwork, extracurricular activities, and pressures of the future take its toll, and student stress and anxiety levels show no signs of slowing down.
 An estimated 31.9% of adolescents have an anxiety disorder.

 Lack of confidence, fear of failure, and social anxiety are a few of the issues that can arise when mental health is left unchecked.
 According to The National Institute of Mental Health, suicide is the second leading cause of death among people ages 10-34.
 The question becomes, how can we prevent these numbers?

-One way to combat mental health is to become knowledgeable of the signs and symptoms.
-If students are taught about mental health in school they will be able to identify issues with their peers and themselves, and educators will be better equipped to distinguish if a student is struggling.
-Being able to identify issues early on is key to successfully treating disorders and providing access to care an individual may need.
+One way to combat mental health is to understand the signs and symptoms.
+If students are taught about mental health in school, they will be able to identify issues with their peers and themselves, and educators will be better equipped to distinguish if a student is struggling.
+Additionally, identifying issues early on is key to successfully treating disorders and providing access to care an individual may need.

 Decrease the Stigma

 It may seem that conversations surrounding mental health are becoming more open, but the stigma remains.
 Not talking about mental health is what leads to shame around it.

 What better way to combat mental health stigma than through young people?
 Creating an open environment to talk about mental health in school will help lead to thoughtful conversations surrounding students’ issues.